Residential Experience Plan

 RAs are asked to facilitate programs in their communities every month that align with our Residential Experience Plan but that also meet the needs of residents as the academic year progresses.
 These range from board game nights, to attending athletic/arts events, to sharing meals, creating and crafting, learning a new skill, or simply gathering in community to make their own fun!
 RAs are given a budget to enhance said programs, and sometimes enlist the help of their residents to plan or brainstorm what their community would like to see or do next.

 The larger professional staff in Residential Life are also responsible for programming in the residence halls and beyond.
 There are teams who will work to create programs specifically for first year and second year students, for the entirety of the residential community, and for the campus as a whole.
 Expect to see the 34th Street Welcome Back Block Party, ResLife Bingo, and more as the year progresses.
 But you can always find us at the big campus events as well – Orientation, Blue Jay Opening Day, Hoptoberfest, Lighting of the Quads, Family Weekend, Spring Fair, just to list a few.
-Community building is at the root of what we do, so we do what we can to get residents connected!
+Community building is at the core of what we do, so we do what we can to get residents connected!

 If you have ideas or want to partner with us, feel free to reach out to your RA or RD.
-Connect with us on Facebook and Instagram for the latest event information and updates for our programs and others happening on campus.
+Connect with us on Instagram for the latest event information and updates for our programs and others happening on campus.

 Communication is an essential component to having a positive experience living with a roommate or roommates.
 The Roommate Agreement is meant to serve as a strategy to help roommates have an intentional and purposeful discussion around several topic areas that can affect the roommate dynamic.
 This includes cleanliness, guests, noise, general expectations and more.
 Once roommates complete and submit this form, the other roommate(s) should log in to the portal to acknowledge the agreement.
 This form was purposefully created to provide a framework for both your conversation and your time together as roommates while also allowing those involved to create expectations together that best align with competing needs and preferences.
 If you have any questions or want further guidance, please connect with your RA.